Skip to main content

 Use the same decision path each time so approvals are based on known fields, not email context or deadline pressure.
 If VAT-specific treatment is unclear, keep it in escalation until it is confirmed from current guidance.

-This evidence pack does not confirm a full VAT-invoice field list or the trigger for when a VAT invoice is required, so do not rely on memory.
-Check current GOV.UK guidance, then keep the reviewed draft, approval note, and final version together for audit traceability.
+Check current GOV.UK guidance for the full VAT-invoice field list and the trigger for when a VAT invoice is required — do not rely on memory.
+Keep the reviewed draft, approval note, and final version together for audit traceability.

 Keep records such as bank statements or receipts with invoice artifacts and exception notes.
 Where Self Assessment applies, keep these dates in view: tell HMRC by 5 October if you need to complete a return for the previous year, register before first online filing, file on or after 6 April after tax year end, and pay by 31 January.
 If an existing account was inactive, reactivate it early to avoid filing delays.